Why Mesothelioma Is Misdiagnosed

 Peritoneal Mesothelioma Misdiagnosis

 Peritoneal mesothelioma doesn’t have one or two obvious symptoms like pleural mesothelioma.
-Instead, it shares symptoms with many other illnesses, making it easy for medical professionals to mistake it for more common illnesses or types of cancer.
+Instead, it shares symptoms with many other illnesses, making it more likely that medical professionals will mistake it for more common illnesses or types of cancer.

 Nonspecific peritoneal mesothelioma symptoms include: